johannesugb/johannesugb.github.io/_posts/2021-01-17-vulkan-synchronization-validation-key-items.md

 Here's a list of potential sources for common synchronization mistakes, which are also hinted from LunarG's [Guide to Vulkan Synchronization Validation](https://www.lunarg.com/wp-content/uploads/2021/01/Final_Guide-to-Vulkan-Synchronization-Validation_Jan_21.pdf):
 - Memory access always has to be specified explicitly, except with Semaphore signal/wait operations
+- For implicit subpass dependencies, still proper memory barriers are required.
 - Stage/access pairs must match according to [Table 4 under 7.1.3.
 Access Types in the Vulkan Specification](https://www.khronos.org/registry/vulkan/specs/1.2-extensions/html/vkspec.html#synchronization-access-types)
-- For implicit subpass dependencies, still memory barriers are required.
 - Image layout transitions are read _and_ write operations and therefore, require memory dependencies
 - All stage/access scopes must be specified where an operation could load/store data -- i.e. "color" and "depth/stencil" are different stages within a graphics pipeline.
 Stage/access combinations must be specified precisely according to an application's requirements.